kgroble/uml-generator/README.md

 * Added cardinality labeling to single and bidirectional arrows.
 * Fixed various ConfigSettings bugs.
 * Added functionality for including or excluding Synthetic methods and fields.
+* Added the ability to specify arguments for Patterns and PatternDecorators within the config file.
+* Added the ability to blacklist classes when considering dependency inversion principle violations.
+* Added a ColorPatternDecorator that accepts colors as arguments within the config file (and removed existing decorators such as PurplePatternDecorator.)

 ## Kieran